-Rowan-Cabarrus Community College and other institutions in the North Carolina Community College System operate under an Open Door policy.
-In accordance with the State Board of Community College Code, Title 23, Chapter 2(c), Section .0300, the college shall maintain an open-door admissions policy, which accepts applicants who have graduated from high school, hold a GED or adult high school diploma, or are at least 18 years of age.
-The college also enrolls high school students who are qualified to participate in college courses as a dual enrollment student.
+The College and other institutions in the North Carolina Community College System operate under an Open Door policy.
+In accordance with the State Board of Community College Code, Title 23, Chapter 2(c), Section .0300, the College shall maintain an open-door admissions policy, which accepts applicants who have graduated from high school, hold a GED or adult high school diploma, or are at least 18 years of age.
+The College also enrolls high school students who are qualified to participate in college courses through the Career and College Promise Program or selected continuing education training courses.
 The Rowan-Cabarrus Board of Trustees reserves the right to establish local admission policies as authorized within the parameters established by the State Board of Community College Code.

 Rowan-Cabarrus offers education and training to meet the needs of the community.
-Different areas of the college have different admission criteria.
+Different areas of the College have different admission criteria.
 Please read the section which applies to your educational interest or contact the Navigation Station for assistance in determining which admission information applies to you.